-Go to sketchfab.com and click on Upload and then on Choose File.
+Go to sketchfab.com and click on Upload and then on Browse.
 Select the created zip file and click on Open.
-Start the upload by clicking on Continue in the appearing Upload New Model window.
+Click on Upload Files in the appearing Upload a new Model window to start the upload.

-You might enter the model name and the description while uploading as well as define some categories and tags to enhance the discoverability.
-Click on Continue as soon as the upload is finished.
+You might enter the model title and the description while uploading and processing as well as define some categories and tags to enhance the discoverability.
+Select Free as the download option and click on Save and then on Edit 3D Settings as soon as the processing is finished.